Conic bundle threefolds differing by a constant Brauer class and connections to rationality: Acknowledgements

 \subsection{Notation}

 Throughout, \(k\) denotes a field of characteristic different from \(2\).
-A variety over \(k\) is a separated \(k\)-scheme of finite type.
+Fix an algebraic closure \(\overline{k}\) of \(k\).
+A variety over \(k\) is a separated \(k\)-scheme of finite type, and a curve is a variety of pure dimension one.
 If \(Y\) is an integral \(k\)-variety, \(\kk(Y)\) denotes its function field.
 More generally, if \(Y\) is a finite union of integral \(k\)-varieties \(Y_i\), then \(\kk(Y) \colonequals \prod_i \kk(Y_i)\) is the ring of global sections of the sheaf of total quotient rings.